PRANEETH-03/Web_Bigdata_Project/README.md

 #Instruction:
 1. Download the ZIP FILE.
 2. Extract all files from zip file.
-2. Open MongoDB Compass and start server/connection (CRED operation
+3. Open MongoDB Compass and start server/connection ( For performing CRED operation on Patients,Diseases,Rooms,Users).
-3. Open Terminal(Linux) or CommandPrompt(Windows) and change the directory to the project folder .
+4. Open Terminal(Linux) or CommandPrompt(Windows) and change the directory to the project folder.
-4. Type *npm install* in terminal and press enter and it takes some time to install all dependencies (All dependencies are stored in file : node_modules).
+5. Type *npm install* in terminal and press enter and it takes some time to install all dependencies (All dependencies are stored in file : node_modules).
-5. Go back to the Terminal  and make sure that you are pointing inside the project folder.
+6. Go back to the Terminal  and make sure that you are pointing inside the project folder.
 To open the application type *node app.js* and press Enter.
-6. The application should be live on local port 3000.
+7. The application should be live on local port 3000.
-7. Type http://localhost:3000/ into a browser.
+8. Type http://localhost:3000/ into a browser.
-8. To login use the username: admin and the password: admin.
+9. To login use the username: admin and the password: admin.
-9. Now user should be inside the application.
+10. Now user should be inside the application.